Ovill McKenzie

-Ovill McKenzie (born 26 November 1979) is a Jamaican-born British former professional boxer who competed from 2003 to 2015.
+Ovill McKenzie (born 26 November 1979) is a Jamaican-British former professional boxer who competed from 2003 to 2015.
 He challenged once for the IBF cruiserweight title in 2015.
-At regional level, he held the Commonwealth light heavyweight title twice between 2006 and 2013, and the British and Commonwealth cruiserweight titles from 2014 to 2015.He has now had 1 fight in the Commonwealth cruiserweight Divison and fought Jessiah Johnson and lost the bout via split decision.
+At regional level, he held the Commonwealth light heavyweight title twice between 2006 and 2013, and the British and Commonwealth cruiserweight titles from 2014 to 2015.

 Professional career

 McKenzie's professional career begun on 6 March 2003, with a victory over fellow debutant Leigh Alliss at Ashton Gate the home of Bristol City.
 He followed this victory up 10 April 2003, with a win over Welshman Nathan King in Wales.
 However, three straight defeats followed his initial winning start and he registered losses to Pinky Burton, Peter Haymer and Courtney Fry before finishing 2003 with a victory over Edwin Cleary to finish his inaugural year as a pro, with a record of 3-3.

 His second year of professional boxing saw another set of mixed results, fighting five times in 2004, he lost on three occasions, albeit to some significant opposition which included the likes of future WBO super middleweight champion Denis Inkin, future WBA light heavyweight champion Stipe Drews and future double English title challenger Tommy Eastwood.
 One significant result during the year however saw him score a shock upset win over the then undefeated English champion Steven Spartacus in a fight which was only over six rounds and did not have the title on the line.